Nonprofit Wellness

 We support leaders, HR folks, and teams.
 Talking confidentially to Ty or Susan about your team's culture shifting will yield dozens of new ideas for practices, perspectives and team-building tools for wellness.
 We also create custom wellness videos for teams.

-Sustainable Wellness Culture: Train-the-Trainer program
+Sustainable Culture: Train-the-Trainer

 Please contact us for scholarship options and in-person training pricing.